 Your cybersecurity platform should be able to keep you apprised of your risk is at all times.

-SecurityScorecard’s cybersecurity platform allows you and your organization’s business stakeholders to enable users to continuously monitor the most important cybersecurity KPIs for your company and your third parties.
-Our security ratings use an easy-to-understand A-F scale across 10 groups of risk facts with 92+ signals so you can see, at a glance, where your problems are and what actions you should take when any issues are discovered.
+SecurityScorecard’s allows you and your organization’s business stakeholders to enable users to continuously monitor the most important cybersecurity KPIs for your company and your third parties.
+Our use an easy-to-understand A-F scale across 10 groups of risk facts with 92+ signals so you can see, at a glance, where your problems are and what actions you should take when any issues are discovered.

 By monitoring the cyberhealth of your extended enterprise, you’ll be able to collect data on your cybersecurity efforts and make informed security decisions in the future.